sz-flvd/zadanie_rekrutacyjne/README.md

 * Logger - takes informations (for debug purposses etc.) from each task and stores them in file.

 Other features include:
-* catching SIGTERM to exit safely
+* catching SIGTERM to exit safely.

 ## Compilation and running
 This project was built using Makefile.
 In order to compile with default settings (default compiler is gcc) simply use _make_.
 To clean project directories from files generated during compilation, use _make clean_.
 Final compilation output is stored in `main.out` file.
 To run compiled program, use _./main.out_.

-Several variables are supported by Makefile in this project.
+Several variables are supported by Makefile in this project:
 * CC - to use a different compiler, run _make CC=compiler_
 * V - setting value of variable V to any nonempty string enables verbose mode, e.g. _make V=y_
 * O - setting value of variable enables compiler optimisation, e.g. _make O=3_ will run compiler with flag -O3